 You should note, however, that you want to select a deductible you can afford even if you’re hit with a catastrophic loss.

-However, Florida homeowners with older roofs may want a policy that has a schedule for your roof based on its age.
-Instead of paying for a brand new roof, a policy with a roof surfacing replacement endorsement pays a specific percentage of what your roof is worth based on its age.
-This can save you a lot in premium, but it does mean you get less money if your roof is damaged.
+However, homeowners with older roofs may want a policy that has a schedule for your roof based on its age.
+Instead of paying to replace a brand new roof, a policy with a roof surfacing replacement endorsement pays a specific percentage of what your roof is worth based on its age.
+This can save you a lot in premium, but it does mean you get less money if your roof is damaged by a covered loss.
 Again, the key is figuring out what you can afford and weighing it against what amount of risk you’re comfortable with.

 Shop around